aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 #### What are Lifecycle hooks in Angular?
 Explain some of them
 Angular components enter its lifecycle from the time it is created to the time it is destroyed.
 Angular hooks provide ways to tap into these phases and trigger changes at specific phases in a lifecycle.
 - ```ngOnChanges()```: Respond when Angular sets or resets data-bound input properties.
-The method receives a SimpleChanges object of current and previous property values.
+The method receives a SimpleChanges object of **current and previous property values**.
 Called before ```ngOnInit()``` and whenever one or more data-bound input properties change.
 If your component has no inputs or you use it without providing any inputs it won't be called.
-- ```ngOnInit()```: Initialize the directive or component after Angular first displays the data-bound properties and sets the directive or component's input properties.
+- ```ngOnInit()```: Initialize the directive or component after Angular first displays the data-bound properties and sets the directive or component's input properties as well as initialization tasks like retrieving data from a service, setting up subscriptions, or initializing component-specific variables.
 Called once, after the first ```ngOnChanges()```.
 - ```ngDoCheck()```: Detect and act upon changes that Angular can't or won't detect on its own.
 Called immediately after ```ngOnChanges()``` on every change detection run, and immediately after ```ngOnInit()``` on the first run.
 - ```ngAfterContentInit()```: Respond after Angular projects external content into the component's view, or into the view that a directive is in.
 Called once after the first ```ngDoCheck()```.
 - ```ngAfterContentChecked()```: Respond after Angular checks the content projected into the directive or component.
 Called after ```ngAfterContentInit()``` and every subsequent ```ngDoCheck()```.